OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/strings/screencast/slides.md

 - They are actually containers
     - Have a length
     - Can be sliced
+- Indexing starts at 0
+- Upper index of slice is not included
 - More on containers in the next screencast!

 </div>